 Our guide to garden office construction

-The garden offices you’ve seen on suppliers’ websites look great but how do you assess the quality?
+The garden office you’ve seen on suppliers’ websites look great but how do you assess the quality?
 It is worth finding out a little about garden office construction and materials before you choose a particular supplier.

 If you are interested in using local or British grown woods you will need to ask your office supplier some questions about how they source their timber.
 Many cheaper wooden garden buildings such as sheds and log chalets are imported from Eastern Europe or even China.
 Of course the timber that you can see on the outside of your office is only part of the construction.
 There are many different materials used to build garden offices and here we explain some of the basics.